mirrorz-org/oh-my-mirrorz/README.md

 ## How to use

 Make sure you have `curl` installed.
-Also at least Python 3.5 is required, and `requests` package is installed.
+Also at least Python 3.5 is required.

 Use